 Plastic is everywhere.
 From soda bottles to cars, packaging to electronics, fishing gear to clothing and everything in between, it’s not surprising that such a widely used substance has environmental consequences.
 Though plastic has many advantages in the right situation, it’s simply been used too much.
 Here are 5 ways that plastic harms the environment, and 5 reasons to reduce plastic waste as much as possible.
+We’ve updated this blog post in 2023 to include a few solutions to the plastic waste problem, too.

 5 Ways Plastic Harms the Environment